l0ngc/Find-the-key-words-of-each-goods/readme.md

 In order to get the first group words, we need different type of goods, to using it as a set.

 And delete them from out total words.

+Finally, we can get a dict to have the distince words of each goods